 Raymond P. Fisk

-DR. RAYMOND P. FISK is Professor of Marketing at Texas State University.
+DR. RAYMOND P. FISK is Professor of Marketing at Texas State University and Honorary Professor of International Studies.
 His research focuses on service.
 Recent topics have included service design, transformative service, and serving humanity.
 He has published his service research in numerous journals and presented it at service conferences throughout the world.
 He has taught previously at universities in Arizona, Oklahoma, Florida, and Louisiana.
-He has also taught in Austria as a Fulbright Scholar, Portugal, Finland, Chile, Jamaica, and Ireland.
+In 1987, he received a Fulbright Scholarship to Austria.
+He has also taught in Chile, Finland, Ireland, Jamaica, Mexico, and Portugal.

-Dr. Fisk has published in the Journal of Marketing, Journal of Retailing, Journal of the Academy of Marketing Science, Journal of Service Research, European Journal of Marketing, Service Industries Journal, Journal of Service Management, Journal of Health Care Marketing, Journal of Marketing Education, Marketing Education Review and others.
+Dr. Fisk has published in the Journal of Marketing, Journal of Retailing, Journal of the Academy of Marketing Science, Journal of Service Research, Journal of Public Policy & Marketing, European Journal of Marketing, Service Industries Journal, Journal of Service Management, Journal of Health Care Marketing, Journal of Marketing Education, Marketing Education Review and others.
 He has published six books: Serving Customers: Global Services Marketing Perspectives; Services Marketing: An Interactive Approach, 4th Ed.; Services Marketing Self-Portraits: Introspections, Reflections and Glimpses from the Experts; Marketing Theory: Distinguished Contributions; AIRWAYS: A Marketing Simulation; and Services Marketing: An Annotated Bibliography.

 Dr. Fisk is Past President of the American Marketing Association's Academic Council.
 He founded the AMA Services Marketing Special Interest Group (SERVSIG) in 1993 and has served SERVSIG in many other leadership roles.
 The American Marketing Association made him the Inaugural Recipient of the SIG Leadership Award in 2016.
 He received the Career Contributions to the Services Discipline Award from SERVSIG in 2005.
 In 2012, he received the Grönroos Service Research Award from the CERS Centre for Relationship Marketing and Service Management at the Department of Marketing, Hanken School of Economics, Finland. in 2020, he received the Steve Baron Award for Outstanding Contribution to the Service Community from the Journal of Services Marketing.